wp-plugins/my-tickets/readme.txt

 * Add 'Waiting List' as payment status (admin-only by default)
 * Add option to use radio buttons instead of checkboxes

+= 1.2.7 =

+* Bug fix: Something broken on Payment settings page.
+No idea what it was...

 = 1.2.6 =

 * Fixes to automatic updating class for premium plugin license holders